ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](test_sigmoidal.png)](test_sigmoidal.png)

-As a bonus IM also provides the inverse, a 'sigmoidal contrast reduction' function (as plus '`+`' form of the operator), which if applied with the same arguments restores our original image (almost exactly).
+As a bonus, IM also provides the inverse, a 'sigmoidal contrast reduction' function (as plus '`+`' form of the operator), which if applied with the same arguments restores our original image almost exactly.

 ~~~
 convert test_sigmoidal.png +sigmoidal-contrast 10,50% \